 Warning Sign #3 – You Have Not Heard Anything

 One of the b most troubling signs that you could have a problem with your insurance claim is not hearing anything from your carrier.
 Insurance companies are required to get back with you within a specific time period after you have filed your claim, although that time requirements depend on the specific state you are domiciled in.
 Denial notifications and payouts are also required within a specific period from the time of claim submissions.
 There could be a hold up if your insurance company is taking a long time to get back for you or they have not complied with the deadlines.
 Be sure you keep records of your interactions with the insurance company and inform anyone you speak to that you are disturbed by the amount of time it is taking to resolve your claim.

 Avoid These and Other Problems with a Professional Help

 Instead of simply relying on the representatives that work for the insurance company, hiring a seasoned public adjuster can help you avoid these types of problems.
-A public adjuster works independently and has your interests in mind, so you can be rest-assured they will focus on what is rightfully due to you under your policy instead of thinking about the insurer’s bottom line.
+A public adjuster works independently and has your interests in mind, so you can rest assured they will focus on what is rightfully due to you under your policy instead of thinking about the insurer’s bottom line.
 Rely solely on the insurance company to advocate your best interests is not in your best interests.
 Put your mind at ease and retain professional help such as a public adjuster to assist you so that you have the best chance at a fair, equitable, and expeditious resolution.

 SunPoint Public Adjusters, Inc. Advocates Only for the Insured’s Benefit.